-Employee's substantive position Employee's Higher Duties Position Proposed approach upon return to substantive position Employee at top of grade or value range Employee progressed at the higher classified position and not at the top of grade or value range Employee would be paid proportional amount of top of grade or value range payment on return to their substantive position.
-For example, if the Employee returns to their substantive position six months through the Performance Cycle, they have received the benefit of the additional progression step at the higher duties level for the first six months and then would receive half of the top of grade or value range payment in compensation for the second six months of the Performance Cycle based on the salary of the

-Employee's substantive position Employee's Higher Duties Position Proposed approach upon return to substantive position substantive position at 30 June of the Performance Cycle to which the payment relates.
-Employee not at the top of grade or value range Employee is at the top of the grade or value range at the higher classified position and receives top of grade or value range payment at that level under clause 29.6(a) of the Agreement Some assessment of reasonableness and fairness may be required in these circumstances (see note below).
-However by way of a general guide, the Employee would be paid the top of grade or value range payment at the higher duties level and receive the benefit of being progressed at their substantive level upon returning to that position.
-Whilst in this scenario the Employee would receive the benefit of both the Top of Band payment and progression at their substantive level upon returning to that position, this approach would appear to be consistent with the intent of clause 29.6(b) that an Employee benefit at their substantive level in the event they have met the eligibility requirements and met the agreed Progression Criteria at the higher duties position.
-NOTE: This outcome is also the most unlikely as it would be quite unusual for an Employee who is not at the top of the grade or value range in their substantive role to be appointed to the top of a grade or value range in a temporary new role.
+Employee's substantive position Employee's Higher Duties Position Proposed approach upon return to substantive position Employee at top of Grade or Value Range Employee progressed at the higher classified position and not at the top of grade or value range Employee would be paid proportional amount of top of Grade or Value Range payment on return to their substantive position.
+For example, if the Employee returns to their substantive position six months through the Performance Cycle, they have received the benefit of the additional progression step at the higher duties level for the first six months and then would receive half of the top of Grade or Value Range payment in compensation for the second six months of the Performance Cycle based on the salary of the substantive position at 30 June of the Performance Cycle to which the payment relates.
+Employee not at the top of Grade or Value Range Employee is at the top of the grade or value range at the higher classified position and receives top of Grade or Value Range payment at that level under clause 31.5(a) of the Agreement Some assessment of reasonableness and fairness may be required in these circumstances (see note below).
+However, by way of a general guide, the Employee would be paid the top of Grade or Value Range payment at the higher duties level and receive the benefit of being progressed at their substantive level upon returning to that position.
+Whilst in this scenario the Employee would receive the benefit of both the Top of Band payment and progression at their substantive level upon returning to that position, this approach would appear to be consistent with the intent of clause 31.5(b)of the Agreement, that an Employee benefit at their substantive level in the event they have met the eligibility requirements and met the agreed Progression Criteria at the higher duties position.
+NOTE: This outcome is also the most unlikely as it would be quite unusual for an Employee who is not at the top of the Grade or Value Range in their substantive role to be appointed to the top of a Grade or Value Range in a temporary higher classified role.
 If the Employer has concerns about what outcome is appropriate in these circumstances please contact the relevant contact point within the People and Culture Unit (however termed) to discuss further.
-Employee at top of grade or value range Employee at the top of grade or value range at the higher classified position and receives top of grade or value range payment at that level No further payment.
-The Employee has received the full benefit of the top of grade or value range payment at the higher level, so no further performance payment to be made upon return to the Employee's substantive position for that Performance Cycle as the Employee is better off with the top of grade or value range payment made at the higher duties level, such that there was no basis upon which to provide a further entitlement.
+Employee at top of Grade or Value Range Employee at the top of Grade or Value Range at the higher classified position and receives top of Grade or Value No further payment.
+The Employee has received the full benefit of the top of Grade or Value Range payment at the higher level, so no further performance payment to be made upon return to the Employee's substantive position for that Performance Cycle as the Employee is

+Employee's substantive position Employee's Higher Duties Position Proposed approach upon return to substantive position Range payment at that level better off with the top of Grade or Value Range payment made at the higher duties level, such that there was no basis upon which to provide a further entitlement.

-Note: Each of the above scenarios is based on the Employee meeting the eligibility requirements for progression and/or top of grade or value range payment outlined in clause 29 of the Agreement.
+Note: Each of the above scenarios is based on the Employee meeting the eligibility requirements for progression and/or top of Grade or Value Range payment outlined in clause 31 of the Agreement.